 This 16-passenger Camper & Nicholsons yacht has traversed the waters of this world under many names, but has been rechristened with a name that takes her back to her history, to the very best of her times.
 Named after her late owner, Her Serene Highness Princess Grace of Monaco, the name is a representation of her elegance, beauty and prestige.
 Grace is the ideal yacht for the traveler who seeks a true explorer experience, complemented with excellent service, superb accommodations and fine dining.
 All who travel aboard this yacht will be part of a unique mission: to bring to life the natural living legacy of the islands through an experience unlike any other in Galapagos.

 AdventureSmith Explorations’ Grace review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our small ship cruise experts have been aboard nearly every first-class vessel in the Galapagos Islands.
 Please read our Grace review below then contact our small ship cruise experts to compare the Grace with other small cruise ships and upscale yachts offering Galapagos luxury cruises and private Galapagos yacht charters.

 Choose the Grace if you are seeking a combination of luxury, history and exploration.
 Travelers comment that the service on board this ship, coupled with the true feeling of a safari experience, is unlike anything that is currently offered in Galapagos.
 Refit and reconstructed during several stages of her past, the ship has always maintained her graceful and stylish lines.
 The Grace has begun a new era in her rich history.
-The level of service on board, with a naturalist guide paired with every 10 guests, coupled with her beauty and luxury, are highlights.
+The level of service on board, coupled with her beauty and luxury, are highlights.
 She is quickly becoming an icon in the Galapagos and her best years are surely yet to come.

 Common Areas Aboard Grace

-With one naturalist guide for every 10 guests on a full yacht (no more than 1 to 16 on a non-full yacht), Grace offers one of the most intimate and personal expedition experiences in the Galapagos, where guests can truly interact and gain a wealth of knowledge from the real Galapagos experts.
-Grace features a jacuzzi, sea kayaks, snorkeling gear and wetsuits onboard.
-A Kids Club with activities like stargazing and movie nights is available for special family-oriented departures.
-Child-oriented guides who organize learning activities and provide children with a kids expedition journal are placed specifically for departures with children.
+Grace offers intimate and personal expedition experiences in the Galapagos, where guests can truly interact and gain a wealth of knowledge from a real Galapagos expert.
+Grace features a Jacuzzi, sea kayaks, snorkeling gear and wetsuits on board.
+A Kid’s Club with activities like stargazing and movie nights is available for special family-oriented departures.
+Child-oriented guides who organize learning activities and provide children with a kid’s expedition journal, are placed specifically for departures with children.
 A wide variety of books are available in the library as well as various board games and movies for children.

 Dining Aboard Grace